cb-rollout/rollout-javascript-example/README.md

 To test it:

-* Register to rollout and get your Appkey
+* Register to rollout and get your ROLLOUT_APP_KEY
 * Follow the prequiremnts below and bake your ROLLOUT_APP_KEY  in a rollout-integration-bundle.js file
 * Login to rollout UI, search and switch the `enableFeatureJavaScript` experiment from true to false .
 Create and Rollout account and a experiement with the enableFeatureJavaScript if not allready done.
 * Reload the index.html in your browser to see: